 A more personalized message might be even more effective.
 The fashion blogging app might send a note about Japanese designers, for example, if the user selected that interest during onboarding, or if her browsing history features Rei Kawakubo and Yohji Yamamoto.

 Facebook has turned these come-on-back notifications into a science.
 The first time I received an email about my grade school classmate’s new profile photo, I thought, “I don’t care.”
 But, the next email included a partial caption.
 I logged in and took a look.
 The notification worked, because it played on my curiosity – and probably a little FOMO.

-At Appster, we try to build a compelling habit loop into every client product.
+At Appster, we try to build a compelling habit loop into every client’s mobile app that turns prospects into customers.
 This is the cycle that brings users back, again and again, to take desired actions inside your app.
 Every loop has three distinct steps:

 The ephemeral “thing” (idea, emotion, content) that makes someone think about your app and reach to use it.
 When users are falling away, notifications like Facebook’s “X just posted a new photo” are designed to trigger logins.

 The payoff users get from taking the desired action.
 Seeing a new Instagram comment on your sunset photo or viewing the photo in that Facebook trigger email is the reward.
 Digital rewards increase brain activity associated with pleasure.
 Rewards can be tactical, like uploading a receipt or checking a task off a to-do list, but the real benefits are always emotional, such as feeling organized, in control, accomplished, calm, or confident.

 When people establish consistent, repeated behaviors with your app, that’s a habit.
 Routine engagement is the holy grail of user retention.
 It keeps the habit loop cycling indefinitely and builds invaluable loyalty.